stonemjs/service-container/README.md

 Benefits:

-- Proposal decorator, allow you to decorate any class as a Service that must be resolve by the service container
+- Proposal decorator, allow you to decorate any class as a Service that must auto bind to the service container
-- Proxy resolver, Allow you to resolve any class denpendencies with zero configuration
+- Proxy resolver, Allow you to resolve any class denpendencies as own property of the container instance
-- Destructuring injection, allow you to user dependencies in your class constructor using destructuring paramater
+- Destructuring injection or Destructuring resolver, allow you to use dependencies in your class constructor using destructured parameter
-- Autobinding, allow to bind any class with no configurations
+- Autobinding, allow to bind any class with zero configuration
 - Defers dependency resolution to mitigate circular references

 ## Table of Contents